 Increasingly, companies have started using the colour green as a whitewash over their black practices.
 One of them being McDonald’s.
 In 2009, the fast-food chain decided to paint its golden arches green.
 This act of greenwashing was initiated to send across a clear message that the company has gone ‘green’ and used biodiesel fuel instead of oil so as to preserve the natural resources.
 So here, the burger giant painted their logo green but did not bother to reduce its carbon footprints and the company still uses beef grazed on deforested land in South America.

 As per World Watch Institute, 95% of greener products use some sort of greenwashing techniques.
-But why are companies increasing painting themselves green?
+But why are companies increasingly painting themselves green?
 To protect the environment, right?
 Naah!
 Over the years, the marketing department of these companies sensed that more and more consumers are conscious of their actions which harm the environment.
 So, the companies decided why not exploit this fad and make some profit.
 For example, General Electronic’s green products sold 4 times faster.
+Greenwashed out of your money!

 According to a marketing firm, TerraCoice, the products being labeled as green increased by 73% in 2010.
 Using the word ‘green’ in taglines and slogans builds a positive brand image, which people associate with a product which is safe.
 Even though in reality they might not be eco-friendly at all.